kale348/map673/README.md

-# map673
+# map673-spr16
-Modules for New Maps Plus MAP673
+Course repository for the MAP673 Spring 2016 term